-- WRTG 120 or WRTG 121: Composition II: Researching the Public Experience (GEEC)
+- ENG 120 or ENG 121: Composition II: Researching the Public Experience

-- UNIV 101L3: Introduction to the University (GELB) (Taken as a cohort)
+- UNIV 101L3: Introduction to the University (Taken as a cohort)

-- Fall Semester: LEAD301L2: Emerging as a Culturally Competent Leader (GELB)
+- LEAD 301L2: Emerging as a Culturally Competent Leader

 Scholars are required to fulfill 10 hours of study tables each week at designated study tables locations.
 During the assigned times students are expected to complete their homework and prepare for upcoming exams and course assignments.

-Scholars are required to meet with their assigned Success Coach weekly during the Fall semester and bi-weekly during the Winter semester.
-During these meetings coaches will sit down with scholars to discuss their progress from a wholistic approach, touching on seven key domains to foster student success.
+Scholars are required to meet with their assigned academic coach bi-weekly during the Fall semester and Winter semester.
+During these meetings, coaches will sit down with scholars to discuss their progress from a wholistic approach, touching on seven key domains to foster student success.

 Scholars are required to attend monthly cohort meetings.
-During these monthly meetings SisterHOOD staff will provide scholars with information the is essential to their human development and degree completion goals.
+During these monthly meetings Academic Success Partnership (ASP) staff will provide students with information perinate to their success and degree completion.

-Scholars are required to attend our Community Building Program, SisterHOOD Queendom Vibes once a semester.
-Queendom Vibes is open to the campus community at large regardless of class standing and provides a safe space for WOC to engage in conversation and build community.
-During this time all students in attendance can experience free manicures, enjoy food, and take part in guided dialogues.
+Scholars are required to attend our community building programs.
+These programs are open to the campus community and provides a safe space for students of color to engage in conversation and build community.
+During this time, scholars are able to actively participate in conversations designed to educate and empower students.